0

 As already mentioned, when driving for long periods, it’s essential to maintain good posture and take breaks often to stretch.
 Conversely, driving with poor posture can lead to pain and discomfort, so it’s necessary to be aware of your sitting position.

-The best way to sit in the car is with a neutral spine, which means that your back should be straight and your shoulders should be in line with your hips.
+The best way to sit in the car is with a neutral spine, which means your back should be straight and your shoulders should be aligned with your hips.
 You can achieve this by adjusting the backrest forward or backward until it’s in the correct position.

-Your thighs should also be parallel to the ground, and you can adjust your seat height by using the controls on your door or console.
+Your thighs should also be parallel to the ground.
+You can adjust your seat height by using the controls on your door or console.
 The distance from the steering wheel is also important, as you should be able to reach all the controls without having to stretch.
 You can adjust the distance by moving your seat forward or backward.

 Finally, it’s important to relax your shoulders and grip the steering wheel loosely.
 Driving with a tight grip can lead to tension in the shoulders and neck.